 Enhance security for forged spam (DMARC)

 Spammers can forge the "From" address on email messages to make messages appear to come from someone in your domain.
-If spammers use your domain to send spam or junk email, your domain quality is negatively affected.
-People who get the forged emails can mark them as spam or junk, which can impact authentic messages sent from your domain.
+If spammers use your domain to send spam or junk email, your domain quality can be negatively affected.
+Users who get the forged emails can mark them as spam or junk, and this can impact valid messages sent from your domain.

 Gmail supports Domain-based Message Authentication, Reporting, and Conformance (DMARC) as a way to prevent this type of spam.
-Use DMARC to define the policy for how Gmail handles spam emails that appear to be sent from your domain.
+Use DMARC to define how Gmail handles messages that appear to be sent from your domain but that are actually spam.

 How DMARC works

-DMARC helps email senders and receivers verify messages.
+DMARC helps email senders and receivers verify incoming messages by authenticating the sender's domain.
 DMARC also defines the action to take on suspicious incoming messages.
-When an incoming message does not pass the DomainKeys Identified Mail (DKIM) check, DMARC defines what happens to these messages.
-There are three options:

 - Take no action on the message.